An official website of the State of Oregon

-The Environmental Health Registration Board currently has an opening for a Food Industry Rep. To apply, fill out the Application form.
+The Environmental Health Registration Board currently has an opening for a Food Industry Representative.
+To apply, fill out the Application form.

 The Environmental Health Registration Board currently has an opening for a Public Member.
 To apply, fill out the Application form.

 Are you interested in serving as a volunteer citizen board member?
-HLO-regulated boards seek new members as current member terms expire.
-The Environmental Health Registration Board is recruiting for a representative of the food or food/alcohol beverage retail industry and for an environmental health specialist.
+HLO-regulated boards seek new members as current board member terms expire.

 For board recruitment questions or the appointment process, contact the Oregon Governor's Office of Executive Appointments at 503-378-6829.